 FOOD SECURITY SNAPSHOT

-Access to food has improved reflecting lower food prices and inflation
+Access to food has improved in recent years reflecting lower inflation

 A substantial section of the population is exposed to chronic food insecurity